k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: pets ordered not to drop items still dropped unwielded weapons
 - Fix: monster spellbook reads blanked the book one study early
 - The #steal command now auto-selects the only possible adjacent target
+- Fix: pets forgot extra gear given while they were dressing